• Skip to primary navigation

 • Coat a 9" X 13" baking dish with cooking spray and add the bread cubes in an even layer.

-• Mix together all the remaining ingredients in a large bowl.
+• Mix together the pumpkin puree, sugars, beaten eggs, vanilla extract, and spices in a large bowl.
 Pour the wet ingredients over the bread cubes.

-• Stir the bread around to coat all the cubes.
+• Stir the bread around with a rubber spatula to coat all the cubes.
 Set aside for 1 hour for the bread to absorb the liquid.
-You can also cover it and put it in the refrigerator overnight to bake in the morning.
+You can also cover it and place it in the refrigerator overnight to bake the next day.

 • Preheat oven to 350°.

-• Stir the bread cubes around again.
-They will have absorbed some of the liquid.
-Place in the oven for 50 minutes until firmly set and slight browning occurs.
+• Stir the bread cubes around one final time.
+Place the baking dish in the oven for 50 minutes until firmly set and slight browning occurs.

 • Remove from the oven and allow to cool before serving.
 Serve warm with caramel sauce, ice cream, whipped cream and toasted pecans or walnuts.